Dante-Broggi/swift-evolution/0000-template.md

 /// whether they have a standardized, or even deterministic iteration order.
 /// However, it does gaurantee that if it's iterator's `.next()` is caled until
 /// it returns `nil` it will return each element exactly once for each time the
-/// Iterable contains that element.
+/// iterable contains that element.
 As a consequence, don't assume that whether
-/// or not one element preceeds annother is a sensible question.
+/// or not one element preceeds annother is a sensible question. for example, even
-/// for example, even if a `.copy()` method exists with expected semantics:
+/// if a `.copy()` method exists with expected semantics (and Element is Equatable):
 ///
-///     let a, b: type(of: Iterable).Element
+///     let a, b: type(of: iterable).Element
 ///
-///     for element in Iterable.copy() {
+///     for element in iterable.copy() {
 ///         a = element
 ///         break
 ///     }
 ///
-///     for element in Iterable {
+///     for element in iterable {
-///         a = element
+///         b = element
 ///         break
 ///     }
 ///